HangfireIO/Hangfire.Build/README.md

 #### `Prepare` task

 Cleans the build folder recursively from all files.
+For AppVeyor-based builds also tries to determine the current build version by calling the `Get-SemanticVersion` function, and calls the `Update-AppveyorBuild` cmdlet if it's not null.

 #### `Clean` task